 - Open Data Infrastructure – The State’s Open Data Infrastructure is managed and maintained by ETS.

-- Public Facing Website Infrastructure – Various department and agency websites are housed and managed by ETS in AWS.
+- Public Facing Website Infrastructure – Various department and agency websites are housed and managed by ETS in the AWS Cloud.

 - Network Services – ETS has designed and maintains the largest computer network in the State of Hawaii that spans multiple islands.